How Amazon Product Photography Impacts Conversion: 7 Mistakes to Avoid

 For many sellers, few things are more frustrating than watching sales stagnate or drop despite offering a high-quality product.
 You have optimized your keywords, priced competitively, and stocked inventory, yet the conversion rate remains stubbornly low.
 In the competitive US market, your image is the product.
 If your visuals fail to convey quality and utility within milliseconds, potential customers will simply scroll to a competitor.
 This article breaks down the seven most costly image mistakes that US sellers make, often without realizing the damage they are causing to their bottom line.

 Generic advice often falls short because it fails to account for the specific nuances of US consumer psychology, mobile shopping habits, and Amazon's strict technical requirements.
 Effective Amazon product photography demands a strategic approach that goes beyond basic clarity.
 By the end of this guide, you will have a clear audit checklist to identify conversion-killing errors in your own listings and a practical strategy to fix them.
-We will explore how to turn your visual assets into a powerful conversion engine that builds trust and drives revenue.
+We will explore how to turn your visual assets into a powerful conversion engine that builds trust and drives revenue as part of a strong eCommerce marketing strategy.

 The Visual Brain: Why Great Images Drive US Sales